Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 Play

 Shows the most recent image that was captured (or the last image on the card).
-The Canon EOS 40D is a shooting priority camera, which means that regardless of what is displayed on the rear LCD, it will be overwritten if any of the camera’s photographic functions (for example, half-pressing the shutter release or AF-ON) are accessed.
+The Canon EOS 40D is a shooting priority camera.
+Regardless of what is displayed on the rear LCD, it will be overwritten if any of the camera’s photographic functions (for example, half-pressing the shutter release or AF-ON) are accessed.
 This applies even if the camera is set to a different mode than the shooting priority.
 Erase

 When you press, the current picture will be deleted, and an OK or Cancel popup will appear.